cloudify-cosmo/docs.getcloudify.org/content/about/what-is-cloudify.md

 ### <span style="color:#0077fc">Consistent workflow management across all the infrastructure domains</span>

 Cloudify uses intent-based modeling (also known as Infrastructure as Code) where users define the desired state of the system rather than the way to get there.
-Cloudify autogenerates the install, uninstall, heal, and scale workflow from that definition a.k.a [implicit workflow] ({{ < relref "working_with/workflows/built-in-workflows/" > }}).
+Cloudify autogenerates the install, uninstall, heal, and scale workflow from that definition a.k.a [implicit workflow] ({{< relref "working_with/workflows/built-in-workflows.md" >}}).
 Cloudify also allows users to define their own custom workflow to interact with the system as part of the day-2 operation.
 Cloudify supports multiple execution methods starting from SSH using Fabric and script as well as using a configuration management platform such as Ansible.

 ### <span style="color:#0077fc">Operability</span>

 Cloudify is designed with ease of operation in mind.
 Enhancing the level of information the user can get while reducing the level of Cloudify expertise required to do so.
-The new [Cloudify UI]({{ < relef "working_with/console/"" >}})  provides a simple way to navigate through the topology view (Intent) via the actual workflow steps that have been executed on a particular deployment instance.
+The new [Cloudify UI]({{< relref "working_with/console/" >}})  provides a simple way to navigate through the topology view (Intent) via the actual workflow steps that have been executed on a particular deployment instance.
 Troubleshooting is made easy via a dependency graph and filtering relevant logs that are associated with a specific step in that workflow.

 All this functionality is available also through [Command Line Interface] ({{< relref "cli" >}}) and [REST API] ({{< relref "developer/apis/" >}}).